 At Robert Le Kyng we pride ourselves on offering a broad and varied curriculum.

 Wherever possible we embed learning within a topic in order to catch, or hook, children’s interests therefore leaving them eager to learn and find out more.
 We use this to inspire quality writing from the children and to develop a range of skills across the curriculum.
 We like to include many first hand experiences, whether this is through using our local environment – we are very lucky to be situated so close to the railway village and the history that Swindon offers – or a trip further afield.
 We also invite visitors in to support children’s understanding.
-We also provide a wide range of enriched educational opportunities including expert PE tuition form Mr Barnett, learning a musical instrument, specialist French teaching, taking part in school productions or designing and creating a work of art.
+We also provide a wide range of enriched educational opportunities including expert PE tuition form Mr Barnett, learning a musical instrument, taking part in school productions or designing and creating a work of art.
 Expanding and celebrating every child’s strength is a key aim of Robert Le Kyng.

 Please ask if you would like further information on our Curriculum.

 ICT @ Robert Le Kyng

 At Robert le Kyng we recognise the increasing importance of ICT in everyday life and we understand the need for staff and pupils to be given the opportunity to develop their ICT skills.
 Our vision is for staff and pupils to be given the skills and knowledge to use ICT in a way that is safe, secure, inspiring, effective and encourages the use of ICT as an integral and essential part of everyday life.

 In order to deliver our vision we have the following aims:

 - Access to resources: Staff and pupils should be able to have access to a wide range of ICT resources including programming tools, desktop and tablet devices, office automation software and on-line libraries.